AryanJNayak/encryptor-decryptor/README.md

 #
 **📬 Contact**

-📧 Email: your.email@example.com
+📧 Email: aryannayak1509@example.com

-🐙 GitHub: your-username
+🐙 GitHub: AryanJNayak

 💡 Enjoy using this project?
 Give it a ⭐ on GitHub! 🌟